 Tandem PCIe is similar to Tandem PROM.
 In the first stage bitstream, only the configuration memory cells that are necessary for PCI Express operation are loaded from the PROM.
-After the first stage bitstream is loaded, the PCI Express port is capable of responding to enumeration traffic.
-Subsequently, the second stage of the bitstream is transmitted through the PCI Express link.
+After the stage 1 bitstream is loaded, the PCI Express port is capable of responding to enumeration traffic.
+Subsequently, the stage 2 bitstream is transmitted through the PCI Express link.
 Figure 3-6 illustrates the bitstream loading flow.